HHS/TANF-app/docs/Technical-Documentation/how-government-will-test-a11y.md

 | Method of Assessment     | Combined approach using automated and manual testing with tools equivalent to [Accessibility Insights](https://accessibilityinsights.io/) and/or the [DHS Trusted Tester process](https://www.dhs.gov/508-testing). |
 | Due Date                 | Every sprint                                                                                                                                                                                                        |

-## How do ACF and 18F plan to carry out the Method of Assessment?
+## How does government plan to carry out the Method of Assessment?

 Our web testing tool will be [Accessibility Insights](https://accessibilityinsights.io/).